IBM/istio101/workshop/exercise-1/README.md

 1. Install the IBM Cloud [command line interface](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).

 2. Log in to the IBM Cloud CLI.
-If you have a federated account, include the `[--sso]` flag.

     ```shell
-    ibmcloud login [--sso]
+    ibmcloud login
     ```

+    If you have a federated account, include the `--sso` flag.

+    ```shell
+    ibmcloud login --sso
+    ```

-    or if you have an api key, use:
+    If you have an api key, use:

     ```shell
     ibmcloud login --apikey <apikey>